drodriguezol/foundations-of-data-science-activities/README.md

 The mode is particularly useful for categorical data (like survey responses) as it highlights the most common category.
 For example, in a survey on employee satisfaction, the mode would show the most frequent response, giving insights into overall sentiment.

+# Understanding Measures of Dispersion

+- **Range**: This is the simplest measure, calculated by subtracting the smallest value from the largest value in your dataset.
+It gives a quick snapshot of the data spread.

+- **Variance and Standard Deviation**: Variance represents the average squared difference of each data point from the mean.
+Standard deviation, a more interpretable measure, is calculated as the square root of the variance.

+**Practical Application of Standard Deviation**

+Real Estate Example: Standard deviation helps understand price variations.
+For instance, two neighborhoods might have the same average rent, but different standard deviations.
+A higher standard deviation indicates a wider price range in that neighborhood.